 s.segment_count - h.hightouch_count AS count_difference,

-CASEWHEN s.segment_count = h.hightouch_count THEN'Match'ELSE'Mismatch'ENDAS comparison_result
+WHEN s.segment_count = h.hightouch_count THEN 'Match'

 FROM segment_identifies s

-FULLOUTERJOIN hightouch_identifies h ON s.event_date = h.event_date AND s.migrationId = h.migrationId
+FULL OUTER JOIN hightouch_identifies h ON s.event_date = h.event_date AND s.migrationId = h.migrationId

 We also need to validate that Hightouch Events is collecting the same values as your prior provider.

-The query below looks at a selection of properties relevant to identifies calls and compares between the two platforms over a 7-day period.
+The query below looks at a selection of properties relevant to identifies

 You can modify this query to examine different properties, use a different time window, or look at data in a narrower set of dates.